 A full terminal text editor accessible via edit, nano, or vi.
 Supports find, go-to-line, cut/paste, and save.
 Works over any serial connection.

-An ANSI box-drawing settings panel accessible via settings.
-Toggle boot overclock, WiFi autoconnect, verbose boot, the beeper, and more.
+An interactive settings panel accessible via settings.
+Toggle boot overclock, WiFi autoconnect, verbose boot, dynamic CPU clocking, and more — with arrow-key navigation.
 No registry editing needed.

 | Board | Status |